osisoft/Client-Failover-Service/content/diagnostics/system.md

 | **StorageTotalSize**         | `double` | Total size of the storage medium in use by the system<br/>Unit of Measure = megabytes |
 | **StorageFreeSpace**         | `double` | Free space available<br/>Unit of Measure = megabytes                              |

-Each adapter component produces its own diagnostics streams.